GTPB/TCDT22/README.md

 learn, understand, believe

 ---
-## Challenge: How do I write LOs?
+## How do I write LOs?
 1. Think of a lesson/session you usually deliver
 2. Write one or more Learning Outcomes for the lesson/session
-3. Write to the GDoc the title of the lesson/session and the corresponding LO(s)
+3. Write the title of the lesson/session and the corresponding LO(s)
+4. Discuss in the group

 ---
 ![](https://i.imgur.com/mCRBRqu.png)